nihal-rao/super-resolution-CNN/README.md

 ## Training

-As per the paper,the 91-image set is used for training.
+As per the paper, the 91-image set is used for training.
 Set5 is used for evaluation.

-Alternately, prepare.py can be used to create custom dataset.
+Alternately, utils.py (in srcnn/) can be used to create custom dataset.

 ```bash
 python train.py --train-file "/91-image_x3.h5" \